 Vaccines: Your best shot at prevention

-Flu and COVID-19 vaccine appointments are available at multiple clinics, select UW Health pharmacies and our drive-thru clinic.
+Flu and COVID-19 vaccine appointments are available at multiple clinics, select UW Health pharmacies and at the John Wall Drive Thru Clinic.
 Scheduled appointments are available during regular business hours, and on weekends and early evening at select locations.

 When you schedule, you will be shown only the locations appropriate for each person’s age.
-If scheduling for multiple people, each person may be presented with different options.
+If scheduling for multiple people, each person might be presented with different options.

-UW Health Union Corners, Madison will have a weekend flu vaccination clinic for all ages 6 months and older
+UW Health Union Corners in Madison will have a weekend flu vaccination clinic for all ages 6 months and older

 For those without health insurance, Public Health Madison and Dane County can help.
 Learn how